 - There is more likely to be a history of asthma, allergies, eczema and hay fever (so-called atopy) in people with asthma.

 Both asthma and COPD are common, and some people have both conditions.
-(See separate leaflet called Asthma for more information.)
+See the separate leaflet called Asthma for more details.

 Do I need any tests?